TymoteuszGach/go-testing/README.md

 Problems:
-- how to test gcf algorithm?
+- how to test gcf algorithm? (why save to database?)